NVSL/Swoop/doc/CoreClasses.rst

 ===============

-These are the core base classes for HighEagle IR.
+These are the core base classes for Swoop IR.

 .. toctree::

-.. currentmodule:: HighEagle
+.. currentmodule:: Swoop

 .. autoclass:: EagleFilePart
    :members: